codecypher/LearnAI/Level-0/swe/peopleware.md

 The cost of workspace for one developer is a small percentage of the salary paid to the developer.

-You will save a small amount on workspace but it will cost you much more in lost productivity.
+You will save a small amount on workspace, but it will cost you much more in lost productivity.

 7. I get the most/best work done after 5pm when everyone has gone for the day.

 People work better in natural light.

-## Chapter 8
+## 8 You Never Get Anything Done around Here between 9 and 5

 Coding War Games: Productivity Factors